-Here's Why Tariffs Are Extra-Bad for Smaller Businesses
+Here's why tariffs are extra-bad for smaller businesses

-A large company like Walmart (NYSE: WMT) or Target (NYSE: TGT) can adjust to changes in its supply chain much easier than a small business can.
+A large company like Walmart or Target can adjust to changes in its supply chain much easier than a small business can.
 Yes, it can sometimes be hard to steer a larger ship, but money solves a lot of problems.

 That's why in the face of looming expanded tariffs on goods imported from China, retail's biggest players are well positioned.
 Prices will go up -- Walmart's and Target's CEOs have already offered warnings on that -- but these retail giants can take steps to protect their supply chain that small businesses can't.